Effect of Family Violence on Children

 - using harsh discipline due to stress (this has been found to stop when the family is safe).

-Furthermore, any protective factors are unlikely to be provided to the child by the parent perpetrating the violence as they often exhibit the following behaviours in their parenting capacity:
+Furthermore, any protective factors are unlikely to be provided to the child by the parent perpetrating the violence as the parent often exhibits behaviour such as:

 These behaviours compound the effects of the violence on the child.

-If you would like legal advice on the effect of family violence on children or any other legal matter, contact Armstrong Legal on 1300 038 223 or send us an email.
+If you would like legal advice on the effect of family violence on children or any other legal matter, please contact Armstrong Legal.

 WHERE TO NEXT?